Diversity Careers Fair

 - Company values

-Alternatively, if you need general careers guidance or help with an application, you can book a one-to-one appointment with a Careers Consultant.
+Alternatively, if you need more in-depth careers guidance or help with an application, you can book a one-to-one appointment with a Careers Consultant.
 Find out more.

-If you have any specific questions about visas, the International Student Support team may also be able to help you with your questions via email.
+If you have any specific questions about visas, the International Student Support team will be running a stand on the day, or they may also be able to help you with your questions via email.